New Hampshire absentee and mail ballot guide

 New Hampshire emergency ballots

-Emergency workers If after NOON on the Friday before Election Day, you are an emergency service worker called to duty the secretary of state's office with assistance from the attourney general and department of safety will make reasonable efforts to ensure that you have any necessary absentee forms, affadavits and any other material needed to cast your vote.
+You can request an emergency absentee ballot if you are an emergency service worker who is called to duty after NOON on the Friday before Election Day.
+The secretary of state, the attorney general, and the department of safety will make reasonable efforts to ensure that you have any necessary absentee forms, affadavits and any other material needed to cast your vote.

 - Emergency ballot request ends Monday before Election Day